 The two-week program costs $1,199.
 Learn more about the program here!

-This program lasts from one to six weeks, and you’ll work Monday through Friday each week for a minimum of five hours a day.
-You must be at least 18 years of age to travel alone (or between the ages of 12 and 17 to travel with parents or guardians) and know basic/intermediate Spanish - plus lessons are available through A Broader View to help you out.
+This program for volunteers in Costa Rica lasts from one to six weeks, and you’ll work Monday through Friday each week for a minimum of five hours a day.
+You must be at least 18 years of age to travel alone (or between the ages of 12 and 17 to travel with parents or guardians) and know basic/intermediate Spanish – plus lessons are available through A Broader View to help you out.
 To learn more and to sign up, click here.

 Your responsibilities as a volunteer will vary depending on the center’s needs, but common tasks include playing games, sharing stories, practicing English with the residents, assisting nursing staff with distributing medicine, seeing to the needs of the residents, and day-to-day maintenance of the facility.